akib1162100/financial-demo/README.md

 ### SSH Key Pair

-To be able to SSH into the EC2 worker nodes of the EKS cluster, you need an SSH Key Pair
+To SSH into the EC2 worker nodes of the EKS cluster, you'll need an SSH Key Pair

 - In your AWS Console, go to **EC2 > Key Pairs**, and create a Key Pair with the name `findemo`, and download the file `findemo.pem` which contains the private SSH key.
   **Note that the name `findemo` is important, since it is used by the CI/CD pipeline when the cluster is created.**